RezaBaiat/TEST/README.md

-there are 2 files in the root starting with `.env` responsible for staging or production environments . by default running `yarn android` will enable staging and `yarn android:prod` will run in production mode. then info inside the corresponding `.env` file will be copied into `BuildConfig.js` file , allowing App Configs to be served statically. info inside these files are also accessible from `gradle`
+there are 2 files in the root starting with `.env` responsible for staging or production environments . by default running `yarn android` will enable staging and `yarn android:prod` will run in production mode. then info inside the corresponding `.env` file will be copied into `BuildConfig.js` file , allowing App Application to be served statically. info inside these files are also accessible from `gradle`

 - Logger.js :